 Talent immerses the probe in the AFM buffer.

-Attach the cantilever tip functionalized with dockerin to the protein-deposited surface functionalized with cohesion to form the Cohesin Dockerin pair [1].
 Retract the cantilever at a constant velocity of 400 nanometers per second from the surface.
-In the meantime, record the force-extension curve at a sample rate of 4000 Hertz [2].

-CU: Talent attaches the cantilever tip to the sample surface.
+In the meantime, record the force-extension curve at a sample rate of 4000 Hertz [1].
+Use the equipartition theorem to calibrate the cantilever in AFM buffer with an accurate spring constant k value before each experiment [2].
+Attach the cantilever tip functionalized with dockerin to the protein-deposited surface functionalized with cohesion to form the Cohesin Dockerin pair [3].

-SCREEN: Talent adjusts settings and records curve.
+SCREEN: Talent adjusts settings

+Added shot: SCREEN: Talent use the equipartition theorem to calibrate the spring constant (k) of the cantilever in solution

+Added shot: SCREEN: Talent records curves. {Comment: Original step 4.2.2 is complicated for presenting as only one step}

 Then, open JPK data processing software, and select force-extension curve with the characteristic “sawtooth-like” pattern and a high detachment force.
 [1].